“Mehhh… this place is just full of dust. I want to be a pilot and get out of the dust” -young boy in Lusaka

 See Also: My Marvelous Zambia Page

-I didn’t know what to expect but it felt just so bright-shiny-new-cosmopolitan in the center
+I didn’t know what to expect but it felt just so bright-shiny-new-cosmopolitan in the center.
+I mean, Nairobi and Harare are also cosmopolitan, but there was just something different in Lusaka.

 You can also get to anywhere in Zambia from here (a backpacker’s dream!!), and if you intend to travel around you will learn to appreciate yet vehemently hate the central bus station.
 Convenient, yet filled with drunks and sometimes questionable safety practices.
 C’est la vie.